vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 (where it's not just the weight of the load but the awkward way it hangs which means I need to use grip strength).

-## Current protocol and status as of 2025-02-04
+## Current protocol and status as of 2025-02-28

 ### First of alternating days (focus on maintaining)

 I do this sequence every alternating day in the morning, with the steps in quick succession:

-* Right hand on 150 lb: I close and keep closed for about 15 to 25 seconds.
+* Right hand on 150 lb: I close and keep closed for about 19 to 31 seconds (as long as I can).
+I generally average about 22 to 28 seconds.

   NOTE ADDED 2024-11-15: In cold weather, when my hands are cold